Skala-Podilska: Modern period

-In 1919—after World War I, the collapse of the Austro-Hungarian Empire, and the Polish-Ukrainian War—Skala upon Zbruch became part of eastern Poland.
+In 1907 Skala suffered a devastating fire, with restoration works continuing for many years afterwards.
+In 1919 — after World War I, the collapse of the Austro-Hungarian Empire, and the Polish-Ukrainian War — Skala upon Zbruch became part of eastern Poland.
 It was populated mostly by Ukrainians, Poles, and Jews.
 The town bordered the Soviet Union, from which it was separated only by the Zbrucz River.
+During the 1920s a new synagogue in Skala was erected, also functioning as a Jewish community centre.
+The local Poles operated their own "Polish house".
+During that period the town housed an army barracks and a border guards school, and was a major centre of gardening, fishing and maize cultivation.
+Local plums were an especially popular delicacy.
+Along with surrounding areas, Skala became known as a health resort thanks to its southerly location in comparison to other Polish-ruled areas.